mtwasetku-ui/physioto/src/content/blog/falls-prevention-balance-exercises.md

 ## Balance Exercises for Seniors: A Safe, Progressive Programme You Can Do at Home

-By Michael Ghattas, DPT | AHPRA Registered Physiotherapist | 18 Years Experience
+By Micheal Ghattas, DPT | AHPRA Registered Physiotherapist | 18 Years Experience

 Physio to Home, North Tasmania | Last reviewed: February 2026